MatthewWeigand99/hello/README.md

-Jenkins
+## Jenkins

-Example C code for Jenkins
+Example C code with a Makefile